SSSLucifer/random-video-player/README.md

 ## How To Use In OBS:

 - Add `videos.html` as a browser source.
-- In OBS browser scene settings set URL as `file://C:/path/to/videos.html`
+- In OBS browser scene settings set URL as `file://C:/path/to/videos.html`.
 - Check `Shutdown source when not visible`.
-- check `Refresh browser when scene becomes active`
+- Check `Refresh browser when scene becomes active`.

 ## License